How to Build Your Own MCP Server (TypeScript Tutorial)

 Publishing and distribution

 Once your server works, you can publish it as an npm package for others to use.
-If you want it discoverable by the AI agent community, list it on the Agensi MCP directory where it will be security-scanned and made available to all MCP-compatible agents.
+If you want it discoverable by the AI agent community, list it on the Agensi marketplace where it will be security-scanned and made available to all MCP-compatible agents.

 5 min read